 You know, you see this stuff when the Army screws up, that they just want to cover it and cover it and cover it up.

-It took him years to finally come out and say, Yeah, he was killed by friendly fire instead of just doing the right thing in the first place.
+It took them years to finally come out and say, yeah, he was killed by friendly fire instead of just doing the right thing in the first place.

-And I think the Army's stuck now because one thing you'll never see a military service do ever.
+And I think the Army's stuck now because one thing you'll never see a military service do ever, even God bless the Marine Corps, you'll never see the service admit that they're wrong, ever, period.

-You know, and by the way, joining us now is Captain Roger Hill, author of uh Dog Company, a true story of American soldiers abandoned by their high command.
+You know, and by the way, joining us now is Captain Roger Hill, author of Dog Company, a true story of American soldiers abandoned by their high command.

 How are you, Roger?